Perfect-Pool/onchain-madness/documentation/PerfectPool.md

 - Arguments:
     - `amount`: `uint256` - Number of tokens to burn
 - Modifiers:
-    - `nonReentrant`: Prevents reentrancy attacks
+    - `nonReentrant`: Prevents reentrancy

 ### increaseWinnersQty

 - Description: Increases the winner count for a specific tournament year
 - Arguments:
     - `year`: `uint256` - The tournament year to increase winners for
+    - `gameContract`: `address` - The game contract to increase winners for
 - Modifiers:
-    - `nonReentrant`: Prevents reentrancy attacks
+    - `nonReentrant`: Prevents reentrancy

 ### resetData